Understanding Your CARE Tool Assessment

 If you disagree with DSHS's decision, ask for a hearing and read Section 13 here, Disagreement with Assessment.
 If you need more help, read Section 15, Where to Get Help.

-how well you can communicate your needs
+how well you can tell others what your needs are

 if you have problems with short-term memory